Mistake (contract law): Hynix Semiconductor America, Inc. v. United States

 The U.S. Court of International Trade has gathered the law governing record-keeping mistakes and how they are corrected in Hynix Semiconductor America, Inc. v.
-United States in which the Court was faced with the application of a tariff that had been calculated at the wrong rate by a customs clerk.
-To enforce "anti-dumping" legislation against foreign-made goods (in this case, Korean electronic components) made using cheap labor and undercutting American industry, a regulatory scheme was implemented under which such imports were charged a "liquidation duty" at a rate to be found on a schedule.
+United States, in which the Court was faced with the application of a tariff that had been calculated at the wrong rate by a customs clerk.
+To enforce "anti-dumping" legislation against foreign-made goods, a regulatory scheme was implemented under which such imports were charged a "liquidation duty" at a rate to be found on a schedule.
 The schedule had been made up by a panel of experts using standards for adjusting the price differential in overseas goods.
 The custom clerk used the wrong category of goods and overcharged the duty, and by the time Hynix figured out what had happened, part of a very short statute of limitations on protest had expired.
 Hynix nevertheless prevailed and received the correction in its tariff rate by showing that such an error "was correctable under 19 U.S.C. § 1520(c) as a mistake of fact or clerical error not amounting to an error in the construction of a law and because the failure to file a protest within ninety days of the liquidation of the entries is without legal consequence in this context".